celestiaorg/docs/docs/developers/blobstream-offchain.md

 To prove PFBs, blobs or shares, we can use the Celestia consensus nodes RPC to query proofs for them:

-- [`data_root_inclusion_proof`](https://github.com/celestiaorg/celestia-core/blob/793ece9bbd732aec3e09018e37dc31f4bfe122d9/rpc/openapi/openapi.yaml#L1045-L1093): query data root to data root tuple root proof.
+#### data_root_inclusion_proof

+This [endpoint]((https://github.com/celestiaorg/celestia-core/blob/793ece9bbd732aec3e09018e37dc31f4bfe122d9/rpc/openapi/openapi.yaml#L1045-L1093)) allows to query data root to data root tuple root proof.
+It takes a block `height`, a starting block and an end block, then it generates the binary merkle proof of the `DataRootTuple`, corresponding to that `height`, to the `DataRootTupleRoot` which is committed to in the Blobstream contract.

+##### prove_shares

-- [`prove_shares`](https://github.com/celestiaorg/celestia-core/blob/793ece9bbd732aec3e09018e37dc31f4bfe122d9/rpc/core/tx.go#L175-L213): query a shares proof to row roots, then a row roots to data root proofs.
+This [endpoint](https://github.com/celestiaorg/celestia-core/blob/793ece9bbd732aec3e09018e37dc31f4bfe122d9/rpc/core/tx.go#L175-L213) allows to query a shares proof to row roots, then a row roots to data root proofs.
+It takes a block `height`, a starting share index and an end share index which define a share range.
+Then, two proofs are generated:

+- An NMT proof of the shares to the row roots
+- A binary merkle proof of the row root to the data root

+> **_NOTE:_** if the share range spans multiple rows, then the proof can contain multiple NMT and binary proofs.

+The proofs generated from these endpoints can be used in the `DAVerifier` contract to prove shares inclusion to a data root tuple root.
+Checkout the [Blobstream integration documentation](./blobstream-contracts.md) for more information.

 #### Posting headers to Ethereum